-Arthur L. Goldberg became a member of the Board as of February 9, 2017.
+Arthur L. Goldberg was appointed as a director in February 2017 immediately prior to the consummation of our initial public offering.
 He has been a private accounting and business consultant since April 2012.
 From March 2011 through June 2015, he served as a director of Sport Haley Holdings, Inc., a manufacturer and distributor of sportswear and furniture.
 From January 2008 through March 2013, he served as a member of the board of directors of SED International Holdings, Inc. (OTC: SEDN), a distributor of consumer electronics.
-From January 2008 through March 2012, he served as the chief financial officer of Clear Skies Solar, Inc., an installer of solar panels, Mr. Goldberg has held senior executive positions, including chief financial officer and chief operating officer, and served as a director of several public companies.
-From January 2008 through June 2008, he served as the chief financial officer of Milestone Scientific, Inc. (NYSE American: MLSS), a developer and manufacturer of medical and dental devices.
-From June 1999 through April 2005, Mr. Goldberg was a partner with Tatum CFO Partners, LLP which provided interim CFO staffing services for public and private companies.
+From January 2008 through March 2012, he served as the chief financial officer of Clear Skies Solar, Inc., an installer of solar panels.
+Mr. Goldberg has held senior executive positions, including chief financial officer and chief operating officer, and served as a director of several public companies.
+From January 2008 through April 2005, Mr. Goldberg was a partner with Tatum CFO Partners, LLP, which provided interim CFO staffing services for public and private companies.
 Mr. Goldberg is an attorney and a certified public accountant and holds a B.B.A. degree from the City College of New York, an M.B.A. from the University of Chicago and J.D. and LLM degrees from the New York University School of Law.
 Mr. Goldberg was selected as a director because of his experience as the senior executive, operations and financial officer of several public companies and because of his background in law and accounting.
 We believe that his background and experience will provide the Board with a perspective on corporate finance matters.
-Given his financial experience, the Board has also determined that Mr. Goldberg qualifies as the Audit Committee financial expert, pursuant to Item 407(d)(5) of Regulation S-K promulgated by the SEC.
+Given his financial experience, the Board has also determined that Mr. Goldberg qualifies as the Audit Committee financial expert, pursuant to Item 407(d)(5) of Regulation S-K promulgated by the U.S. Securities and Exchange Commission (the "SEC").

-Brian A. Prinz became a member of the Board as of February 9, 2017.
+Brian A. Prinz was appointed as a director in February 2017 immediately prior to the consummation of our initial public offering.
 Since 1976, Mr. Prinz has been employed by Current, Inc., a leading manufacturer of laminated products including sheeting, tubes, rods, spacers and standoffs, as well as electrical grade laminates, a variety of carbon fiber products and other industrial products, which are used in various industries including construction, recreation, energy exploration and defense.
 Since 2011, Mr. Prinz has served as its president and chief financial officer.
 Mr. Prinz graduated from Bryant College with a B.A. in 1976.
 We believe that his background and experience make him well qualified to serve as a member of the Board.

-The Board recommends a vote FOR the election of each director nominee and Proxies that are signed and returned will be so voted unless otherwise instructed.
+The Board recommends a vote FOR the election of each director nominee, and Proxies that are signed and returned will be so voted, unless otherwise instructed.